lizbradley/cscibox/README.md

 6. [bagit](http://libraryofcongress.github.io/bagit-python/) -- used
 for exporting data

-## Database

-Before running cscibox you need to start a database ("MongoDB") server.
+The next step is to start a database ("MongoDB") server.
 To do this, open a terminal window and type:

     mongod --dbpath="./"